 4d.
 Animal housing must be consistent with accepted humane standards and federal and state regulations.
 See 5b.

 4e.
-Safety of students, program personnel, and animals must be of prime consideration.
-(Refer to Statement on Safety, Appendix A.
+Safety of students, program personnel, and animals must be of prime consideration. (see Statement on Safety Appendix)

 4f.
 All use of drugs, biologics, reagents, and other materials used in conjunction with animal care must be in compliance with state and federal regulations including current dating and appropriate labeling.
 Materials used for demonstration purposes must be appropriately identified and stored.
 Controlled substances shall be stored and logged in accordance with state and federal regulations.